+Cervical lordosis refers to neck curvature, which can be problematic if there is too much of a curve, or if it straightens out or reverses.
 A neck normally has a curve to it, but cervical lordosis can be a problem when there is “excessive curvature of the cervical spine”.
-Any changes to that normal curve can lead to issues.
-Excessive curvature can lead to discomfort, and straightening of the normal cervical curve is also problematic.
+Any changes to that normal curve will often lead to issues.
+Excessive curvature in the neck can lead to discomfort, and straightening of the normal cervical lordosis that occurs in the normal cervical curve is also problematic.
 When straightening of the cervical lordosis occurs, it makes neck movement difficult.
 Some patients may experience curving to the left or right.
 The common causes of cervical lordosis problems include postural changes, congenital conditions, and musculoskeletal conditions.
-Patients who have poor posture, especially when lifting weights or performing desk work, can make their cervical spine develop abnormal curvature.
+Patients who have poor posture, especially when lifting weights or performing long hours of sedentary desk work, can make their cervical spine develop abnormal curvature.
 Some people may also have issues since birth.
 Some of the musculoskeletal conditions of the spine that could create cervical lordosis issues include scoliosis and kyphosis, as well as osteoporosis (bones weakening).
 Disc prolapse and herniation, as well as spondylolisthesis, can lead to further problems.
 An injury or long-term muscle spasm can create changes to the normal curvature, such as excessive lordosis (curve) or spine straightening (loss of cervical lordosis).1

 Whether from texting or other postural issues, prevention is important so as not to interfere with the normal curvature of the neck.
 Taking breaks, exercising, stretches, and strengthening the core muscles of the body could all help patients avoid problems.
 People can hold their cell phones at eye level, and office workers should make sure their computer screen is at the appropriate height so that the head is positioned properly.
+In the case of text neck, children and adults alike need to remember to maintain proper posture and take regular breaks for stretches, especially as cell phones have greatly increased in popularity.
 Special neck exercises may be prescribed by a healthcare professional, such as a chiropractor.
-Treatments might include “manual adjustments, massage therapy, and cold laser therapy”.6 These would be preferable to medications or surgical interventions.
+The Lumbar Lordosis fix might include “manual adjustments, massage therapy, and cold laser therapy”.6 These would be preferable to medications or surgical interventions.
 One exercise that is recommended is “neck rotation”, in which the patient is instructed to turn the head to the left or right, slowly, holding for a couple of seconds.
 Another exercise, “neck flexion” involved bending the head down and holding it for a few seconds before returning it to neutral.
 A third exercise is called “neck retraction”.
 In this, the neck is slid forward, or pulled backward (pulling the chin in).
 The fourth exercise is “neck extension”, in which the head is tilted back so the patient looks towards the ceiling.
 The last neck-related exercise is called the “neck side tilt”, in which the patient tilts the head to each shoulder.
 In addition, patients can exercise their shoulders with “backward shoulder retraction” (pulling the shoulders back), “shoulder shrugs”, and “forward shoulder retraction”.
-The latter exercise is performed by crossing the arms across the chest so that the hands hold the opposite shoulders.7 The neck should have a healthy C-shaped curve.
+The latter exercise is performed by crossing the arms across the chest so that the hands hold the opposite shoulders.
+The movements and stretches should be slow and controlled, never going too quickly or jerking the neck around unless specifically recommended by the medical professional.7 The neck should have a healthy C-shaped curve.
 Besides being mindful of posture, performing exercises, and regular chiropractic visits, patients should avoid sleeping on their stomach.
 Chiropractors can recommend appropriate sleeping positions and pillows, as well as ergonomic working positions.
 Interestingly, having a wallet in the back pocket causes an imbalance, but it may be more well-known that heavy purses cause strain.
 If carrying one is necessary, the strap should go across the chest and the patient should switch sides, periodically.8

 Find our more about cervical lordosis.